Cahoon Museum of American Art

 The Cahoon Museum of American Art is an art museum located in Cotuit, Massachusetts.
 It features fine art, folk art and American art from the 1800s through the present.
 Public programs include a series of annual changing exhibitions, tours, artist's talks and workshops, and family activities.

 History

-The Museum's Historical building was completed between 1775-1782 by Zenas Crocker.
+The Museum's historical building was completed between 1775–1782 by Zenas Crocker.
 Through its years it has been used as a home, a tavern, an art studio/ gallery, and renovated back into home.
-It is one of six Crocker homes situated off RTE 28 in present day Cotuit, MA.
+It is one of six Crocker homes situated off RTE 28 in present day Cotuit, Massachusetts.

 The museum was founded in 1982 by Cotuit art collector, Rosemary Rapp.